|

 Use More Strands Of Thread

 Using more strands of floss will allow you to cover more of the fabric surface quicker.
-If you’re not concerned about adding in a lot of small details and you have a lot of area to cover, try using all 6 strands of floss at once.
+If you’re not concerned about adding many small details and have a large area to cover, try using more strands of floss at once.
 You could also choose a thicker fiber to use, such as crewel or tapestry yarn.

 Choose Stitches That Cover An Area More Efficiently

-Some stitches simply take longer to cover an area.
-If you’re looking to fill in a large area, be thoughtful in regards to the embroidery stitches that you choose.
-For example, French knots and turkey work both look great when they are used as a fill stitch, but they take a lot of time to complete.
+Some stitches take longer to cover an area.
+If you’re looking to fill in a large area, be thoughtful about the embroidery stitches you choose.
+For example, French knots and turkey work both look great when used as fill stitches, but they take a lot of time to complete.

 A few stitches that fill in areas faster are: